 There are three main choices in terms of area: the busy city center near the main plaza; the more residential and quieter neighborhood of La Cañada, just north of the bus station; and the along the jungle-lined road to the ruins.

 The city center offers the cheapest rates and proximity to services (banks, tour companies, laundries, restaurants and so on).
-We like the modern Hotel Maya Rue (www.hotelmayaruepalenque.com), on Aldama, between Juárez and 5 de Mayo, two blocks from the main plaza, and the newer Casa 5 B&B H Boutique at Emilio Rabasa 45.
+We like the modern Hotel Maya Rue, on Aldama, between Juárez and 5 de Mayo, two blocks from the main plaza, and the newer Casa 5 B&B at Emilio Rabasa 45.

 La Cañada is a bit more upmarket, and is a lot more tranquil – this is a good compromise as it’s still within walking distances of most services and restaurants.
 Recommended options here include Maya Tulipanes at Cañada 6, which has a pool, and friendly Hotel Museo Xibalba at Merle Green 9, which has a roof terrace.

 The hotels on the road to the ruins tend to be better quality and more expensive – obviously more convenient for the ruins (there’s not much to see in town anyway), but less choices when it comes to eating and services, without zipping back and forth into town.
-Top of the pile is the luxurious Quinta Chanabnal (2.2km from the city center; quintachanabnal.com), while the more affordable but recommended Chan Kah Resort Village (3km from the center, chan-kah.com.mx) has the most attractive pool in Palenque.
+Top of the pile is the luxurious Quinta Chanabnal (2.2km from the city center), while the more affordable but recommended Chan Kah Resort Village (3km from the center) has the most attractive pool in Palenque.